hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 PersistentKeepalive = 30
 ```

-Activate the WireGuard device with `wg-quick up gnosisvpnpoc`.
+Activate the WireGuard device with `sudo wg-quick up gnosisvpnpoc`.

 ### 12. Use GnosisVPN connection to browse the internet [Linux]